Innovative designs for educating future generations

-The new facility will accommodate roughly 5,000 full-time equivalent students from the JR Shaw School of Business, the School of Health and Life Sciences, and the School of Sustainable Building and Environmental Management.
+The facility accommodates roughly 5,000 full-time equivalent students from the JR Shaw School of Business, the School of Health and Life Sciences, and the School of Sustainable Building and Environmental Management.
 Stantec Architecture handled design and architectural services working to create a new community—a new heart to NAIT’s main campus.

-With this new facility, NAIT will have a greater outdoor presence and a more well-equipped campus to support the province’s growing needs.
+Thanks to this new facility, NAIT has a greater outdoor presence and a more well-equipped campus to support the province’s growing needs.